jjovelc/CobbJ_SullivanC_scMF/first_iteration_seurat/README.md

-I'll create a README markdown document that explains the Seurat analysis in a clear, layman-friendly format. markdownCopy# Single-Cell RNA Sequencing Analysis with Seurat

 This repository contains R code for analyzing single-cell RNA sequencing data from mouse embryonic forelimb samples using the Seurat package.
 The analysis compares wildtype (WT) and knockout (KO) samples from embryonic day 10.5 mice.

 ## What Does This Code Do?